 - Incident response activities are consistent throughout the organization, and staff are less likely to skip steps within processes and procedures.

 - Responses should start sooner and be performed more quickly with a playbook to follow.
 This reduces the length of incidents and the damage they could cause.
 Your organization's normal operations should also resume faster.

 - The playbook effectively provides a common language all incident response personnel can speak.
 You can save time and improve results by pointing someone to a particular play rather than trying to quickly explain what you'd like them to do, for example.

 Types of incident response playbooks

 To help with the task, NIST provides broad groupings of incidents based on common attack vectors that can be used as a basis for defining specific handling procedures.
-Some of the common attack vectors to identify and create playbooks for are the following:
+Some common attack vectors to identify and create playbooks for include the following: